Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 3 Months Behind on Mortgage in Illinois — What Are Your Options?

-Being 3 months behind on your mortgage in Illinois typically triggers the formal breach letter — the pre-filing notice that the servicer is preparing to file a foreclosure lawsuit.
+Being 3 months behind on your mortgage in Illinois typically triggers the contractual breach letter required by most Illinois deeds of trust — the pre-filing notice that the servicer is preparing to file a foreclosure lawsuit.
 This letter is not the lawsuit itself.
 It is the last warning before it.
-The period between the breach letter and the complaint filing is one of the most important windows in the Illinois foreclosure process — and most Illinois homeowners waste it by treating it as a grace period rather than an opportunity.
+Under 12 C.F.R. § 1024.41(f), the servicer cannot make the first notice or filing required to commence foreclosure until the borrower is more than 120 days delinquent.
+The period between the breach letter and the complaint filing is one of the most important windows in the Illinois foreclosure process — and most Illinois homeowners waste it by treating it as a passive cure period rather than an active opportunity.

-Illinois requires most servicers to send a formal breach letter before filing a foreclosure complaint.
+Most Illinois deeds of trust contractually require the servicer to send a formal breach letter before filing a foreclosure complaint.
 This letter notifies the borrower that the loan is in default and gives a cure period — typically 30 days — before the servicer proceeds with filing.
-During this 30-day cure window, the borrower can reinstate the loan by paying the full past-due amount, or engage in loss mitigation that triggers federal dual tracking protections preventing the lawsuit from being filed while the application is pending.
+Separately, 12 C.F.R. § 1024.39 requires the servicer to establish live contact within 36 days of delinquency and provide written loss mitigation notice within 45 days, and 12 C.F.R. § 1024.41(f) prohibits the first foreclosure notice or filing until the borrower is more than 120 days delinquent.
+During the 30-day contractual cure window, the borrower can pay the full past-due amount to bring the loan current, or engage loss mitigation under 12 C.F.R. § 1024.41 that triggers § 1024.41(g) dual-tracking protection preventing the lawsuit from being filed while a complete application is under review.

 Most Illinois homeowners who receive the breach letter and do nothing find themselves, weeks later, served with a foreclosure complaint — with the same underlying problem unresolved and now compounded by the legal process.
 The breach letter period is a pre-filing opportunity, not a countdown to ignore.

 At 90 days delinquent, if the breach letter has been received but the lawsuit has not yet been filed, every modification option remains fully available.
-A complete modification application submitted immediately triggers federal dual tracking protections that can prevent the servicer from filing the lawsuit while the application is pending.
-This is one of the most powerful protections available — it effectively freezes the foreclosure at the pre-filing stage while the modification is reviewed.
+A complete modification application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) and submitted immediately triggers § 1024.41(g) dual-tracking protection that prevents the servicer from advancing the foreclosure while the application is under review.
+Combined with the § 1024.41(f) 120-day pre-foreclosure threshold (which prevents the first foreclosure filing until more than 120 days delinquent), this effectively freezes the foreclosure at the pre-filing stage while the modification is reviewed.

 The breach letter period is your pre-filing window — do not waste it